 The University requires faculty members to report to the University's Title IX Coordinator (610-436-2433) incidents of sexual violence that students share with faculty.
 Faculty members are also obligated to report to the person designated in the University Protection of Minors Policy incidents of sexual violence or abuse of a student who was, or is, a child (a person under 18 years of age) at the time the abuse allegedly occurred.
-Detailed information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence is available at the webpage for the Office for Diversity, Equity, and Inclusion at the following address:
+Detailed information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence is available at the Office for Diversity, Equity, and Inclusion.